Logo

 McKenzie Legal & Financial specializes in all aspects of estate planning.
 Our Los Angeles-based estate planning lawyers ensure your estate planning documents comply with state and federal laws.

 You can rest assured that we'll work with you to make your wishes clear and protect your beneficiaries from disputes.
-For a free consultation to evaluate your estate plans, contact us at 562-594-4200 at Thomas McKenzie & Financial today!
+For a consultation to evaluate your estate plans, contact us at 562-594-4200 at Thomas McKenzie & Financial today!

 Thomas McKenzie Law